H I S T O R Y O F

 Eileen Flint, who was the Yale Polo Director from 1986 to 2009, is grateful for the annual event.
 "The Harriman Cup has been a huge boost for Yale," said Flint.
 "It's helped us pay for the care of our horses and barn, and it has also helped cover traveling expenses for the college kids.
 The Harriman Cup has truly been a silent partner for the Yale Program."

 Randy Wright, who was a former UVa co-chair, adds.
 "Very little money [to run the polo programs] comes from the universities.
 Both college polo teams rely on donations.
 I'm thrilled that the Harriman Cup is still popular. "

 So, how did this yearly tournament come about?

 "Bill [Ylvisaker] called me up and said he wanted me to help organize this event." explained Lou Lopez, Jr. who was then the Yale Polo Coach.
-(Lopez eventually became the UVa coach in 2003 and helped the Virginia undergrad Men's and Women's teams win four National Intercollegiate Championships each.)
+(Lopez eventually became the UVa coach in 2003 and helped the Virginia Men's and Women's varsity teams win six National Intercollegiate Championships each.)

 Shuman revealed that they were originally going to name it The Jefferson Cup in honor of the University of Virginia's founder, Thomas Jefferson, but ended up choosing a different name.
 According to event co-founder Zene Colt, "We got well-known socialite Pamela Harriman involved, and named the event after her husband, Averell Harriman."
 Averell Harriman was an avid polo player, Yale graduate, and Governor of New York.